 In addition, during the recovery phase of nonthyroidal illness, also known as “low T3 syndrome,” after T4 also finally reaches a low enough point, TSH is then triggered to rise, and it often rises above reference, to resupply T3 using the same mechanism of T3 enhancement (Peeters et al, 2005).

 Finally, even if Total T4 dominates over Total T3 quantitatively in blood, the natural Free T3:T4 ratio in health is one in which Free T3 is mildly dominant over Free T4 within their respective statistical reference ranges.
-In various studies of large populations of healthy controls, one can see that the mean Free T4 is skewed lower, at around 30-40% of reference, while Free T3 is around 50% or mid-point of reference.
-(Gullo et al, 2011; Hoermann et al, 2014)
+In various studies of large populations of healthy controls, one can see that the mean Free T4 is lower in its range, at around 30-40% of reference, while Free T3 is around 50% or mid-point of its reference range (Gullo et al, 2011; Hoermann et al, 2014).

-The only view in which T4 deficiency is seen as always pathological is one which imagines that T3 is always dependent on T4’s existence.
-In our modern era, we have LT3 as a pharmaceutical tool.
+The only view in which T4 deficiency is pathological is one in which T3 is largely derived from T4.
+In our modern era, we don’t need to derive T3 from T4.
+We have LT3 as a pharmaceutical tool.

 Ever since LT3 monotherapy was available, thyroid science has proven that a complete T4 deficiency can be euthyroid as long as enough T3 is supplied to maintain not only “normal” circulating T3 levels, but also the “bonus” amount of T3 that would have been converted from circulating T4 within cells.